 - 1 teaspoon vanilla

 Preheat the oven to 350 degrees F. Line a 15 x 10-inch jelly-roll pan with parchment paper, leaving an extra inch of parchment sticking up on both 15-inch sides of the pan so that you can easily lift the cake out after baking.
-Lightly grease the bottom and sides of the jelly roll pan.
+(You can VERY lightly grease the parchment paper, if you want to, but you don't need to!)

 In a large bowl, whisk together the flour, salt, baking soda and cinnamon.
 In a separate bowl mix the eggs, sugar, vanilla and pumpkin until smooth.